Dave Ramsey is Wrong About VA Loans

 Even then, having a lower rate on VA may cause it to be cheaper overall, even with the funding fee factored in.
 Guess what....it DEPENDS and that's where a good loan advisor can come in handy.

 Dave completely missed the mark regarding closing costs with VA loans.
-Many lenders, including my employer, Ross Mortgage, will waive the processing and underwriting fees when processing a VA loan.
+Many lenders, including my employer, Epoch Lending, will waive the processing and underwriting fees when processing a VA loan.
 That's a $1500 savings right there!

 Additionally, many title companies, including many that I work with, will drastically reduce title fees on VA loans.
 Due to financial regulations, they will charge the veteran full price if the veteran chooses to go conventional or FHA instead of VA.
 That's another $700 in savings!